mlietzow/MIEX-Python/README.md

 ## Copyright

-The original source code written in `FORTRAN90` is distributed under the [CPC license](https://www.elsevier.com/about/policies/open-access-licenses/elsevier-user-license/cpc-license).
+The original source code of MIEX written in `FORTRAN90` is distributed under the [CPC license](https://www.elsevier.com/about/policies/open-access-licenses/elsevier-user-license/cpc-license).
 Modified and ported to Python with permission of S. Wolf.